lucianapopa/Python_Data_Analysis_Event_Alura/README.md

 ---

 <p align="center">
-  Made with 💙 during the <a href="https://www.alura.com.br/imersao-dados-python">Python Data Analysis Event - Alura</a>
+  Made with 💙 by Luciana Popa during the <a href="https://www.alura.com.br/imersao-dados-python">Python Data Analysis Event - Alura</a>
 </p>